 6.1.
-Time complexity of creating a panoramic image
+Time complexity of creating a panoramic view

-The biggest dissadvantage of our system is that it can not produce panoramic images in real time since we are creating them by rotating the camera for a very small angle.
-Because of mechanical vibrations of the system, we also have to be sure to capture an image when the system is completely still.
-The time that the system needs to create a panoramic image is much to long, so there is no feasibility to make it work in real time.
+The biggest problem of our system is that it can not work in real time since we are creating panoramic views by rotating the camera for a very small angle.
+We also have to be sure to capture an image when the system is completely still.
+The time that the system needs to create a panoramic view is much to long, so there is no feasibility to make it work in real time.

-In one circle around the system's vertical axis our system constructs 11 panoramic images (5 symetrical pairs and a panoramic image from the middle columns of the captured images).
-It captures 1501 images with resolution of 160×120 pixels, where radius is r=30 cm and the shift angle is $\theta_0=0.2^{\circ}$.
+In one circle around the system vertical axis our system constructs 11 panoramic views, it captures 1501 images with resolution of 160×120 pixels, where radius is r = 30 cm and the shift angle is $\theta_0 = 0.2^\circ$.
 The process takes a bit more than 15 minutes on PC Intel PII./350 MHz to end.
-We could achieve faster execution since our code is not optimized.